-Since its inception, TransEstrie, which is now a registered charity, has distinguished itself throughout the province, not only by the quality of its outreach, but also by the quality of the content it produces, whether it be its instructional content or its online resources.
-Its transition guides (legal and medical) are used throughout the province as the number one reference to help trans people and advocates understand the possible paths to transition, helping them to make informed and conscious decisions.
-In addition, its advocacy work with the Quebec government has led to an exemption from the administrative fees for gender reassignment with the Directeur de l’état civil for anyone making a first-time application.
+From its inception, TransEstrie, now a registered charitable organization, has stood out throughout the province, not only for the quality of its work, but also for the quality of the content it produces, from training content to online resources.
+Its transition guides (legal and medical) are used throughout the province as the number-one reference to help trans people and practitioners understand the transition process.
+In addition, the organization’s advocacy work with the Quebec government has led to an exemption from administrative fees for legal sex designation changes with the Directeur de l’état civil for first-time applicants.

-Like many 2SLGBT organizations, TransEstrie receives very little recurrent funding to enable it to fulfill its mandate and cover its current expenses.
-Although we benefit from funding that allows us to set up innovative and unifying projects, these one-time funds do not allow us to ensure the sustainability of the services developed during these projects, after the end of the program.
-We are very proud of the living environment that takes place in our downtown Sherbrooke facilities and the services we offer.
-Now we need your help to maintain them!
+Like many 2SLGBTQIA+ organizations, TransEstrie receives very little recurrent funding to enable it to fulfill its mission.
+Although we receive funding that enables us to set up innovative and community-building projects, these one-time funds do not allow us to ensure the sustainability of the services developed during these projects.
+We’re proud of the living environment and services we offer in our downtown Sherbrooke facilities!
+But we need your help to maintain them!

 No donation is too small!

-Here’s how each donation helps us accomplish our mission:
+Here’s how every donation helps us accomplish our mission:

-7.50$ pays for a round trip bus ticket to help a young person get to a discussion group meeting.
+$7.50 allows us to pay for a round-trip bus ticket to help a young person attend one of our discussion group meetings;

-20$ allows us to offer a packer or a gaff to a trans or non-binary person who cannot afford one themselves.
+$20 allows us to offer a packer or gaff to a trans or non-binary person who can’t afford one themselves;

-45$ allows us to offer a binder to a trans or non-binary person who cannot afford one.
+$45 allows us to offer a binder to a trans or non-binary person who can’t afford one themselves;

-75$ allows us to run a demystification workshop in an elementary or secondary school class.
+$75 enables us to run a demystification workshop in a primary or secondary school class;

-150$ allows us to hold a discussion group for trans and non-binary people to encourage mutual support.
+$150 enables us to hold a discussion group for trans and non-binary people to encourage mutual support;

-250$ allows us to hold a drop-in period to provide quick access to on-site help, or simply to bring trans and non-binary people together and develop a sense of community.
+$250 enables us to hold a drop-in period to provide rapid access to on-site support workers, or simply to bring trans and non-binary people together and develop a sense of community;

-500$ allows us to hold a name and gender change clinic to help trans and non-binary people fill out the necessary legal forms.
+$500 allows us to hold a legal gender and name change clinic to help trans and non-binary people fill out legal forms.